yingx9/tp/docs/DeveloperGuide.md

 |v2.0| user      | find a to-do item by name                                                                  | locate a to-do without having to go through the entire list |

+## Use Cases

+(For all use cases below, the System is the SysLib and the Actor is the user, unless specified otherwise)

+### Use case: Add a book

+#### MSS
+1. User requests to add a book
+2. AddressBook adds the book

+    Use case ends.

+#### Extensions
+- 1a.
+The given ID is invalid.
+  - 1a1.
+SysLib shows an error message.

+    Use case ends.

+- 1b.
+Insufficient data given.
+  - 1b1.
+SysLib shows an error message.

+    Use case ends.

 ## Non-Functional Requirements

 {Give non-functional requirements}